-“In past years, we would invest in rental equipment to video the live event,” says Ching, who as vice-chair, oversees the videography, photography, and design content.
+“In past years, we would invest in rental equipment to video the live event,” says Ching, whose service has included overseeing the videography, photography, and design content.
 “But in the online format, we needed to invest in cameras and microphones to help our speakers make quality videos from their own homes.”

 “The support of the alumni makes a massive, massive, massive difference,” says Shan.
 “We appreciate so much that alumni are willing to back us.
 We definitely think that the message and the ethos that we’re spreading is very important, and I’m very, very grateful to the alumni.”

-Both Shan and Ching say organizing TEDx events has taught them real-world workplace skills, from how to listen to how to manage time.
-Above all, they’ve learned the power of passion to inspire your best work.
+Both Shan and Ching say organizing TEDx events taught them real-world workplace skills, from how to listen to how to manage time.
+Above all, they learned the power of passion to inspire your best work.

 “Nathan is like, ‘OK, I’m going to speed edit this entire video again from the raw footage’,” says Shan.
 “My guess is this should have been three or four hours of focused work.
 And Nathan gets it done in 20 minutes.”